chrispahm/geojson-stream-whatwg/README.md

 and Feature Collections.
 Little more than [@streamparser/json](https://github.com/juanjoDiaz/streamparser-json) with pre-filled settings.

-This package is a simple rewrite of Tom MacWrights [geojson-stream](https://github.com/node-geojson/geojson-stream) build on the [Streams API](https://developer.mozilla.org/en-US/docs/Web/API/Streams_API).
+This package is a simple rewrite of Tom MacWrights [geojson-stream](https://github.com/node-geojson/geojson-stream) built on the [Streams API](https://developer.mozilla.org/en-US/docs/Web/API/Streams_API).

 ## Installation
 ```